Boris Johnson faces court hearing for Brexit 'lies'

 - Johnson 'repeatedly lied' -

-Johnson is considered the favourite among the 11 candidates vying to replace the outgoing Theresa May as leader of the governing Conservative Party, and therefore prime minister, by the end of July.
+Political observers consider Johnson the favourite among 11 candidates vying to replace Theresa May as leader of the governing Conservative Party, and therefore prime minister.

+May will quit as Conservative leader on June 7, with the new premier due to be in place before July 20.

-The summons application made by Ball's lawyers alleges that Johnson "repeatedly lied and misled the British public as to the cost of EU membership" and "knew that such comments were false or misleading".
+The application brought by Ball's lawyers alleges that Johnson "repeatedly lied and misled the British public as to the cost of EU membership" and "knew that such comments were false or misleading".

 "Lying on a national and international platform undermines public confidence in politics."